Make a Fairy House and Not Spend a Dime

 An addition to your bookshelf

-No one needs to spend anything to put together one of these little houses that are made of found materials, but sometimes we lack ideas or tools, so some expense might be incurred, but only if you want to spend it.
+No one needs to spend anything to put together one of these little houses that are made of found materials.
+Sometimes we lack ideas or tools, so some expense might be incurred, but only if you want to spend it.
 No one will need to spend a dime.
 I love books, so for me, that is always money well spent.
+Not necessary, but helpful and certainly inspirational.

 THE MAIN INVESTMENT IN THIS PROJECT?